 The Murder Capital

 Those who bore witness to The Murder Capital’s set in the Priory in 2018 will have known they were in the presence of a special band.
-Still only in their formative stages at that point, the Irish post-punk outfit have gone onto release two albums ‘When I Have Fear’ and ‘Gigi’s Recovery’.
-In fact, 2023 2023 has been something of a breakout year for the band.
-Following the second album, they played a 16-date US tour, as well as appearing at Coachella for the first time.
-The band recently headlined The Great Escape in Brighton, and this summer have had a packed schedule with over thirty festival performances including Glastonbury, Primavera, Reading and Leeds, Latitude, Electric Picnic and End Of The Road.
+Still only in their formative stages at that point, the Irish post-punk outfit have gone onto release three acclaimed albums ‘When I Have Fear’, ‘Gigi’s Recovery’ and this year’s ‘Blindness’.

 Vistas

-Edinburgh’s Vistas have certainly captured the imagination of the streaming generation with their exuberant, fiercely infectious indie pop anthems.
+Edinburgh’s Vistas have certainly captured the imagination of the younger generation with their exuberant, fiercely infectious indie pop anthems.
 With millions of streams to their name, it was easy to foresee their rapid ascendancy back in the day thanks to massive high-tempo, hook-laden hits like ‘Eighteen’, ‘Calm’ and ‘Like an American’.
 The past couple of years have seen them tour all over the UK, securing massive support slots with the likes of The Wombats, Fatherson, Circa Waves and more.
-What’s more, after appearing at Trail a couple of times over the years, they returned to headline in 2022 in front of a sold-out Barras.
-Having released two albums to widespread acclaim, they’re now about to embark on their biggest headline tour yet – which will include a date at Glasgow’s O2 Academy.
+What’s more, after appearing at Trail a couple of times over the years, they returned to headline in 2022 and 2023 in front of a sold-out Barras.
+Having released four albums now, including this year’s ‘Cut The Cord’ they’r about to embark on another big UK tour – which will include a date at Glasgow’s SWG3.

 Declan Welsh & the Decadent West

-Declan Welsh is a bonafide Trail veteran, having played twice as a solo artist and a third time in 2017 with his band the Decadent West.
+Declan Welsh is a bonafide Trail veteran, playing numerous times as a solo artist and with his band The Decadent West, before headlining in 2024.
 Known for his astute social commentary and melodic punk tunes, the festival has seen him go from humble acoustic beginnings to the formidable frontman he is today.
-This summer, you may have seen him take on the Main Stage at TRNSMT Festival, ahead of the release of his second album ‘2’ later this year.
-Meanwhile, its predecessor was shortlisted for the SAY Award back in 2020.
+Currently working on his third album, he’s played huge festivals, been shortlisted for the SAY Award and headlined the Barras twice.
 It’s fair to say those small solo slots in Nice N Sleazys are a thing of the past for this ambitious outfit.